home-lang/mail/infra/README.md

-# SMTP Server - AWS CDK Infrastructure
+# SMTP Server - AWS Infrastructure

-Automated AWS infrastructure deployment for the SMTP server using AWS CDK with TypeScript.
+Automated AWS infrastructure deployment for the SMTP server using [ts-cloud](https://github.com/stacksjs/ts-cloud) with TypeScript and Bun.

-## 📋 Table of Contents
+## Table of Contents

 - [Overview](#overview)
 - [Architecture](#architecture)